logicaalternativa/AkkaActorsAndFutures/README.md

 ﻿# akka by example

-In this a Java 8 project, examples are used to illustrate the most akka important concepts.
+In this Java 8 project, examples are used to illustrate the most akka important concepts.

 The tools are dummy implementations and Junit tests that allow for observation of the behavior of: